eakansh125/Fleet-UI/README.md

 2. Rating bar with text

 ## Toast:
-A toastis generally an alert pop up, with a dismiss option.
+A toast is generally an alert pop up, with a dismiss option.
 Usually pops up on screen as a call to action.

 ## Grid:
 A grid component allows the items on page to be fractioned and displayed in a linear format.